GenericMappingTools/gmt/doc/rst/source/grdimage.rst

 **-Q**\ [*color*][**+i**][**+z**\ *value*]
     Handle transparency or opacity for grids or images.
 There are four general schemes:

-    - Grid - Make grid nodes with NaN values transparent in the image, using the color-masking feature in PostScript Level 3 (the PS device must support PS Level 3).
+    - Grid - Plain |-Q| will turn grid nodes with NaN values transparent in the image, using the color-masking feature in PostScript Level 3 (the PS device must support PS Level 3).
       Use modifier **+z**\ *value* to specify another grid value than NaN.
 Each pixel is now either opaque color or fully transparent.
     - RGB image - Append a *color* to identify pixels that should be turned transparent